psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 Than seyd the kynge to the harpor ;
 " Were ys knyght Cleges, tell me herr,
 " For thou hast wyde i-went.
-" Tell mie trewth yf thou can,
+" Tell me trewth yf thou can,
 " Knowyste thou of that man ?"
 The harper seyd, " Yee, J wysse :